-Course attendance: Class will be held in real time in person.
+Course attendance: Class will be held in real time in Zoom.
+Students who cannot attend at the specified class time will have the option of viewing a recording of the lecture.
+If you plan to take this course asynchronously and will not attend any of the real-time classes, contact Professor Smith and we will arrange to meet prior to each exam via Zoom at a mutually convenient time.
 Class attendance and participation are not part of your final grade, however, students who attend class regularly tend to do better in this course.
 I assume that you are serious about your commitment to this class and thus presume that missed classes are due to a good reason.
 In the event that you miss a class for any reason, you are responsible for getting class notes from another student.
 As a general policy, I do not make my notes available.
 After you review your classmate's notes, I would be happy to meet with you to talk about the material or answer questions about anything that is unclear.